-Terry Lee Amundson, 71, passed away peacefully and went home to the Lord in the morning hours of Wednesday, Nov.
+Terry Amundson went home to the Lord peacefully in the early morning hours of Wednesday, Nov.
 30, 2022.

-Terry was a very genuine guy, quick to smile and slow to anger.
-He was lively and fun and made people laugh and have a good time.
-He had many stories and adventures and was quick to share them with friends and stranger alike.
+Terry was a very genuine guy.
+Quick to smile and slow to anger he was very lively and made people laugh and have a good time.
+He had many stories and adventures and was quick to share them with friends and strangers alike.